hemile-soft/TestSomething/docs/source/api.rst

 This part covers all interfaces you need to implement your own algorithms.

 Trying to include a module inside some subpackage.
-Why?
+Now, it should work..

-.. automodule:: testsomething.common.things
+.. automodule:: test_something.common.things